adswa/website/content/talk/dm_for_neuroscience/index.md

 ---
 abstract: Data management for neuroscience.
 An introduction to BIDS and DataLad.
   What is it, why should I care, and how can I use it?
+  This talk was presented as a two hour introduction to graduate students of the International Research Training Group 2150 Aachen.
+It covers two topics relevant to state-of-the art data management in neuroscience -- The BIDS standard, and DataLad.
+  The slides are available on GitHub and linked above.
+They contain useful links to BIDS-related tools, and explanations on the basics of DataLad (local version control, reproducible execution and provenance capture).

 #all_day: false
 authors: [Adina Svenja Wagner]
 date: "2019-11-26T16:00:00Z"